 Procedures #1 through #8 were performed by testing financial data provided by 100% of counties.

 Procedures #9 and #10 were performed by testing financial source documentation obtained from a representative sample.

 Financial source documentation included but was not limited to bank statements, cancelled checks, deposit slips and paid invoices.

 Each year, eight (33%) of the twenty-four Maryland counties are selected.
-Per the schedule below, the testing of all counties is completed at the end of each three-year cycle.
-The shaded column represents testing of expenditures incurred in the year ended June 30, 2021 and is the third year of the three-year cycle that began in FY 2019.
+The testing of all counties is completed at the end of each three-year cycle outlined by the schedule (right).
+The shaded column represents testing of expenditures incurred in the year ended June 30, 2022, and is the third year of the three-year cycle that began in FY20.
 Upon the conclusion of each year's examination, a review is made of the findings and a report is prepared for the Governor and the General Assembly.

-State Fiscal Year of Expenditure FY 2019 FY 2020 FY 2021
+State Fiscal Year of Expenditure EV 2020 FY 2021 FY 2022

+State riscal Year of Expenditure F1 2020 F Y 2021 F1 2022

-Allegany X
+Allegany Х

-Anne Arundel Х
+Anne Arundel х

-City of Baltimore X
+City of Baltimore х

-Baltimore County X
+Baltimore County x

 Calvert Х

 Caroline Х

 Carroll Х

 Cecil Х

-Charles X
+Charles х

-Dorchester X
+Dorchester х

-Frederick X
+Frederick Х

 Garrett Х

-Harford X
+Harford х

-Howard X
+Howard х

-Kent X
+Kent х

 Montgomery Х

-Prince George's X
+Prince George's x

-Queen Anne's Х
+Queen Anne's х

 St. Mary's Х

-Somerset Х
+Somerset х

 Talbot Х

 Washington Х

-Wicomico Х
+Wicomico х

 Worcester Х

+Total 8 8 8